Jarek Dymek

 Jarek Dymek (born January 21, 1971) is a Polish former strongman competitor.
 He competed in the World's Strongest Man event eight times, making the finals five times; his best finish was fourth in 2005.
 In the same year he won Europe's Strongest Man, his career best win.
-Dymek is also a three-time winner of the World's Strongest Team event, with his team-mate being five-time World's Strongest Man champion Mariusz Pudzianowski, for whom he is a training partner.
+Dymek is also a three-time winner of the World's Strongest Team event, with his team-mate being five-time World's Strongest Man champion Mariusz Pudzianowski.